jmagar/piper/cline_docs/systemPatterns.md

 ### **Backward Compatibility Strategy**

 All enhancements are **non-breaking**:
-- Existing `mcpManager.ts` continues to work unchanged
+- Existing `mcpManager.ts` continues to work unchanged (until it's refactored as part of the consolidation).
-- Enhanced features are opt-in via configuration
+- Enhanced features are opt-in via configuration.
-- Helper functions maintain existing API contracts
+- Helper functions maintain existing API contracts (where applicable, or will be updated during refactor).

 ### **Forward Compatibility Hooks**